WentaoChen0813/leangit/readme.txt

-This is the first line
+Git is a distributed version control system.
-This is the second line
+Git is free software.